Computable analysis on the space of marked groups: The topological space of marked groups

 The fact that coherence and wp-coherence differ can be equivalently formulated as: ``groups with solvable word problem are not dense in $\mathcal{G}$''.

 This remark calls for the following theorem: \begin{thm} [Boone-Rogers reformulated] No algorithm can stop exactly on wp-coherent sets of relations and irrelations. \end{thm}

 \begin{proof} This follows from the Boone-Rogers theorem \cite{Boone1966} which states that there is no uniform solution to the word problem on the set of finitely presented groups with solvable word problem.
-Indeed, an effective way of recognizing wp-coherent sets of relations and irrelations would provide a uniform algorithm for the word problem on finitely presented groups with solvable word problem, by an argument similar to that of Theorem \ref{thm:Boone-Novikov-reformulated}. \end{proof} The following theorem shows that wp-coherence is a property that is more complex than coherence. \begin{thm} No algorithm can stop exactly on those sets of relations and irrelations which are not wp-coherent. \end{thm}
+Indeed, an effective way of recognizing wp-coherent sets of relations and irrelations would provide a uniform algorithm for the word problem on finitely presented groups with solvable word problem, by an argument similar to that of Theorem \ref{thm:Boone-Novikov-reformulated}. \end{proof} We show in Theorem \ref{thm:Use Miller Wisely -1} that detecting wp-coherence is strictly more complex than detecting coherence: it is neither semi-decidable nor co-semi-decidable.

-The proof of this theorem relies on the construction of Miller mentioned above (from \cite[Corollary 3.9]{Miller1992}).
-We will use this construction to prove another important result, Theorem \ref{thm:No-Completion-Theorem}.
-Because of this, the proof of Theorem \ref{thm:Use Miller Wisely } is postponed to Section \ref{subsec:Two Applications of Miller }.

 We finally include a lemma which will be useful in Section \ref{sec:Two-candidates-for failure}: \begin{lem} Inclusion between basic clopen sets is semi-decidable.
 And inclusion between finite unions of basic clopen sets is semi-decidable. \end{lem}